shikorab/DSG/README.md

 This repository contains code used to produce the results in our paper.

 ## Introduction
-We propose an intermediate “graph-like” representation (DSGs) that can be learned in an end-to-end manner from the supervision for a downstream visual reasoning task, which achieves a new state-of-the-art results on Referring Relationships task.
+We propose an intermediate “graph-like” representation (DSGs) that can be learned in an end-to-end manner from the supervision for a downstream visual reasoning task, which achieves a new state-of-the-art results on Referring Relationships[1] task.

 ### Our novel contributions are:
 1. **Differentiable Scene-Graph layer**, which captures the information about multiple entities in an image and their relations.